morralex/word-guess-game/README.md

     * Once the page is rendered, a random song title will be generated
     * Start by pressing any key
-    * If succesful you add points to you game, vice versa you'll tally up losses
+    * If successful you add points to your score, vice versa you'll tally up losses
     * Can only be played w/ a keyboard

-### Have fun
+### Have fun!!